paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     <tr>
         <td width="25%"><i>docker-images</i></td>
         <td width="40%">
           Pulls docker images onto your desktop for later use.
-The role also creates aliases for the downloaded images.
+The role also creates, ready to use aliases for the downloaded images.
         </td>
         <td width="35%">
           The default shell config file for the aliases is <i>.zshrc</i>.
-Change this to .bashrc if you have disabled <i>oh-my-zsh</i> role.
+Change this to .bashrc if you disabled <i>oh-my-zsh</i> role.
         </td>
     </tr>
     <tr>